-Sex Under the Influence
+Sex under the Influence:

 As outlined above, consenting sex recognizes sober, verbal communication, free of threats or other coercion.
 University policy recognizes that someone who is under the influence of drugs and/or alcohol is unable to give consent.

 Mount Mercy encourages all individuals who have been sexually abused to seek medical attention as well as emotional support.
-The University Health Services Office and University counselor are available to assist students.
+The University Health Services Office and University Counselor are available to assist students.
 Employees may seek assistance through the University’s Employee Assistance Program.
 It is recommended and encouraged that a survivor seeks confidential counseling.

-Incidents of sexual abuse may be reported either by the complainant, or by another person with the approval of the complainant, who shall serve as a liaison with the appropriate University personnel.
+Reporting Incidents of sexual abuse may be reported either by the complainant, or by another person with the approval of the complainant, who shall serve as a liaison with the appropriate University personnel.
 This may be done without revealing the name of the complainant.
 The information will be kept confidential to the full extent permitted by law.

-In a situation where an allegation of sexual abuse has occurred, the University will make every effort to change a complainant’s academic employment and/or living situations, if requested and reasonably available.
+In a situation where an allegation of sexual abuse has occurred, the University will make every effort to change a complainant’s academic, employment, and/or living situations, if requested and reasonably available.
 Both the accuser and the accused must be informed of the outcome of the institutional disciplinary proceeding that is brought alleging a sex offense.